Raziel7893/WindowsGSM.PlainsOfPain/README.md

-# WindowsGSM.PlanesOfPain
+# WindowsGSM.PlainsOfPain
-🧩WindowsGSM plugin that provides PlanesOfPain Dedicated server
+🧩WindowsGSM plugin that provides PlainsOfPain Dedicated server

 ## PLEASE ⭐STAR⭐ THE REPO IF YOU LIKE IT!
 THANKS!